 Terrestrial Ecosystem Ecology, Microbial Ecology, and Organismal Ecology

-My research sits at the interface of ecosystem and microbial ecology.
-I am interested in the role of soil microbes in controlling ecosystem scale processes.
-I am particularly interested in the linkages between plant and soil processes, and how changes in microbial community structure affects ecosystem-scale dynamics.
-My work is now focusing on three ecosystems: the Arctic tundra in Alaska, the taiga forest of Alaska, and the California annual grassland-oak savanna.
+Schimel's research sits at the interface of ecosystem and microbial ecology.
+He is interested in the role of soil microbes in controlling ecosystem scale processes.
+He is particularly interested in the linkages between plant and soil processes, and how changes in microbial community structure affects ecosystem-scale dynamics.
+His work is now focusing on three ecosystems: the Arctic tundra in Alaska, the taiga forest of Alaska, and the California annual grassland-oak savanna.

 Dr. Josh Schimel's work in the Arctic is focused on understanding the dynamics of soil organic matter.
 He describes his project in the Arctic below: